-Lundy Funeral Home & Cremation Service, Inc. is the premiere independently owned funeral and cremation service provider in the North Country.
+Lundy Funeral Home & Cremation Service, Inc. has a long history of being an independently owned funeral and cremation service provider in the North Country.

 The current Lundy Funeral Home is a direct business descendant of the Joseph Weekes & Son hardware firm of Harrisville founded in the 1880s.
 Around 1920, the funeral directing department was sold to Harrisville businessman Ray F. Dunlop.
 In 1936, Mr. Dunlop and Natural Bridge funeral director Floyd J. Ulmann founded the Ulmann & Dunlop Home for Funerals in Carthage.
 In the late 1930s, Mr. Dunlop sold his interest to DeAlton F. Bossuot and after Mr. Ulmann's death in 1952, Ulmann & Bossuot was incorporated as the Bossuot Funeral Home, Inc.

 Samuel P. Lundy had purchased the Dunlop funeral business in Harrisville and renamed it the Lundy Funeral Home.
-In 1974, Mr. Lundy purchased the Bossuot Funeral Home, Inc. in Carthage, merged the two, and renamed the business the Bossuot-Lundy Funeral Home, Inc. Which is now called the Lundy Funeral Home & Cremation Chapel.
+In 1974, Mr. Lundy purchased the Bossuot Funeral Home, Inc. in Carthage, from Mr. Bossuot's son in law, R. Ford Wright, then merged the two, and renamed the business the Bossuot-Lundy Funeral Home, Inc.

 We currently serve the area with two locations.
-Our Funeral Home in Philadelphia is located on the Town Line Road., on Route 11 and our main office is located at 500 State Street, Carthage.
-The historic building is the former home of Dingman Chevrolet and Western Auto.
+The Northridge Cremation Chapel in Philadelphia is located on the corner of the Town Line Rd and Route 11; our main office is located at 500 State St, Carthage.
+The historic downtown building is the former home of Dingman Chevrolet and Western Auto.